 A ladder with no bottom rungs

-With house prices rising three times faster than wages, this gap is getting wider, so that each year 70,000 more people are priced out of the market – one third of them in London alone.
+The median price for a home increased by 259% over this period, while average earnings only rose by 68%.
+This gap is getting steadily wider, so that each year 70,000 more people are priced out of the market – one third of them in London alone.

-To even consider buying, not only do we need to earn above-average wages, but we often also have to look far away from work, friends and family.
+To even consider buying, not only do they need to earn above-average wages, but they often also have to look far away from work, friends and family.
 Commutes of well over an hour are now common.

 Subsidising the developers

-The vast majority of new houses today are being built by private developers, in numbers that are far too low to meet the needs of all those in search of a home.
+The vast majority of new houses today are being built by private developers, not for sale or rent to ordinary workers but as investment opportunities for the rich.

 Instead of building and maintaining social housing, the government is using the housing budget to subsidise private developers and keep their profits high.